-The Vehicle Modifier has to ensure that sufficient clearance is maintained under all drive conditions to moving components such as axles, fans, steering, brake system etc.
+The Vehicle Modifier must ensure that sufficient clearance is maintained, under all drive conditions, to moving components such as axles, fans, steering, braking system etc.

 The Vehicle Modifier is responsible for all installed components during the modification.
 The durability has to be confirmed by appropriate test procedures.